 Fortunately, medical detoxification exists to help people through this difficult stage.
 In a medical detox program, patients are provided with medication-assisted treatment (MAT) to soothe any discomfort.

 Emotional support and supervision allow patients to detox in a controlled environment.
 This helps prevent relapse and is the first step toward a successful recovery.

 For some people, cocaine addiction becomes a life or death situation.
 In 2017, nearly 14,000 people in the U.S. died from an overdose involving cocaine.
 Because this drug changes the chemical makeup of a person’s brain, it can be difficult to quit using without professional help.

-Fortunately, addiction rehab facilities provide treatment to people suffering from cocaine addiction.
-Inpatient programs like Swift River provide on-site detoxification and evidence-based behavioral therapies.
+Fortunately, we provide cocaine addiction treatment in Massachusetts to help people struggling to stop on their own.
+Inpatient programs provide on-site detoxification and evidence-based behavioral therapies.
 Patients overcome active addiction by engaging in individual counseling, peer support groups, and mindfulness-based therapies.

 If you or someone you love is addicted to cocaine, recovery is possible.
-For more information on cocaine addiction, or to learn about treatment options near you, reach out to a Swift River specialist today.
+For more information on cocaine addiction, or to learn about treatment options near you, reach out to a Vertava Health of Massachusetts specialist today.

 - National Institutes of Health, National Institute on Drug Abuse — Cocaine